Pan fried bone in pork chops are thick pork chops fried without flour, and basted in silky thyme butter sauce for

 - basted with butter - Pan fried bone in pork chops have their own fat that will render, making them juicy inside, but a basted butter surface takes them over the top!

-- Simplicity - These cast iron pork chops are seasoned with a little salt and pepper, pan seared and finished with butter and herbs.
+- simple - These cast iron pork chops are seasoned with a little salt and pepper, pan seared and finished with butter and herbs.
 Just 5 ingredients and a few simple steps ... amazing!
+Or add a scoop of creamy mushroom soup and you're in comfort food heaven!

 - center cut bone-in pork chops - We're using 1" thick pork chops for our pan fried bone in pork chops.
 They are perfectly meaty and juicy.

 - fresh thyme - Use about 6 sprigs of thyme.
 Rinse it off, but don't chop it up, we're using it whole.

 - butter - Butter adds a silky smooth finish and flavor to pan seared pork chops.

 - salt and pepper - Just simple seasonings are needed because the thyme and the pork are really the stars of this show.

 How to pan fry pork chops

-It all starts with melting butter in an iron skillet on medium-high.
-Add the chops and sear about 3 minutes, or until they release easily from the pan.
+Melt butter in an iron skillet on medium-high.
+Add the chops and sear about 3 minutes, or until they release easily when picked up with tongs.

-Reduce the heat to medium low and add remaining butter and fresh thyme sprigs to the pan.
+To finish the chops, reduce heat to medium low and add remaining butter and fresh thyme sprigs to the pan.
 Use a small spoon to baste the pork and continue cooking until it reaches 145 degrees Fahrenheit next to the bone.

 Transfer pork chops to a plate to rest a few minutes.
 Serve warm, drizzled with the thyme butter and your favorite sides.
 Lemony Baked Asparagus is especially delicious with these, and will cook in the oven while you're searing the pork chops for a perfectly timed meal.

 - Cast iron pork chops - If you have cast iron, the thick material maintains an even heating surface which is great for pan seared pork chops.
 It also helps create a beautiful brown color on the surface.
 Of course, you can sear pork chops in any skillet.